Location: 3178 S. 150 West, La Porte, Indiana 46350

 The trails here range from paved to grassy and dirt.
 Trail 1, the Hickory Hollow Trail is completely paved and handicap accessible.
 Trails aside, there are 4 playground areas at Luhr County Park and exercise equipment near the pond.
 Visitors will find plenty of spots for a picnic too, whether it is under one of the covered shelters or at one of the picnic tables the gather around the pond.
 Fishing at the pond requires a valid Indiana Fishing License and is catch and release only.

 Lastly, as noted above, there is an awesome no-leash dog exercise area.
 The Bark Park does require a daily or annual permit that can be purchased onsite and is good at three other Bark Parks in the area.
-For more info on the Bark Park, check out the links below.
+For more info on the Bark Park, check out the link below.